anaclumos/extracranial/Research/pages/Resolving GPG Fail to Sign Error.md

 which pinentry-mac
 ```

-Put the path into `gpg-agent.conf` file.
+Put the path into the `gpg-agent.conf` file.
-If there is no gpg-agent.conf file found in ~/.gnupg/ directory, create one.
+If there is no `gpg-agent.conf` file found in the `~/.gnupg/` directory, create one.

 ```bash
 touch ~/.gnupg/gpg-agent.conf